relardev/go-pattern-implement.nvim/README.md

 ## Usage

-select fragment of code you want implementation for in visual selection and call `:GoImplement`, to paste implementation where you want it do `:GoImplementPaste`
+Visual select fragment of code you want implementation for in visual selection and call `:GoImplement`, to paste implementation where you want it do `:GoImplementPaste`